-At present time, Cat-Man-Doo operates with six amazing and dedicated employees, Adonis, JJ, Jesse, Dawn, Robert and Lee.
+At present time, Cat-Man-Doo operates with six amazing and dedicated employees, Adonis, JJ, Dawn, Robert, Matt, and Iziac.
 They also employ four furry taste-testers; Jemma, Jake, Jewel and Jinger who perform their jobs with gusto each and every day.

 The success of the business can be attributed to the willingness of the founders to take a risk and to the employees who have stood beside them and have weathered all the storms.
 They all take pride in knowing that they are producing healthy, nutritious treats, void of additives and preservatives and offer a product they are proud to feed to their own cats and dogs.
 They are dedicated to giving back to the pet community by supporting pet causes, donating time, goods and services as well as financial goodwill.
 Cat-Man-Doo founders and their team are true pet lovers and consider their pets to be valued family members.